fairpm/tsc/working-groups/README.md

 - [Community WG](./community/)

-### Technical Independence

-The Technical Independence Working Group is responsible for developing a solution to independence from the existing central WP server.

-This includes a replacement central server, a plugin to connect existing WP sites to this server, and the creation of tools to package and maintain a distribution of WP including this plugin.
-These are as outlined in the previously-created Timeline and Goals document; specifically, Phase 1 (“Drop-In Mirror”) and Phase 2 (“Sever Connection”).

-The plugin created by the Technical Independence WG is to be created in a modular way, so that the plugin and tooling can be used by The FAIR WG.

-**The Technical Independence WG is time- and scope-limited to the development of this solution.
-Once the solution is created, long-term maintenance of the plugin and any server components will transition to The FAIR WG.
-The Technical Independence WG shall complete its work prior to June 5, aiming for May 5 for a usable MVP of its work.**

 ### FAIR

 The FAIR Working Group is responsible for the development and operation of The FAIR Package Manager, including server infrastructure, protocol design, and a connector plugin.